10 Reasons to Leave Your Heirs a Roth IRA

 2. No required minimum distributions (RMDs)

-Because you are not required to take minimum distributions, RMDs, from your Roth IRA, you can pass along more of your retirement savings to your heirs.
+Because you're not required to take minimum distributions (RMDs), from your Roth IRA, you can pass along more of your retirement savings to your heirs.
 However, this benefit is only reserved for the original account holder.

-“Most non-spouse beneficiaries must liquidate an inherited Roth IRA within ten years after the Roth owner's death,” says Patrick O'Leary, CFP®, CWS® and Sr. Vice President and Financial Advisor at O'Leary Wealth Management at DA Davidson and Co.
+“Most non-spouse beneficiaries must liquidate an inherited Roth IRA within 10 years after the Roth owner's death,” says Patrick O'Leary, CFP®, CWS® and senior vice president and financial adviser at O'Leary Wealth Management at DA Davidson.
 “However, the heir has significant flexibility in the timing of the withdrawals.
 Funds can be withdrawn in a lump sum or over a period of years.”

 If you fail to comply with RMDs, your heirs might be subject to significant tax penalties.